Witch and Mercenary: Manga

+Anime

+An anime television series adaptation was announced on April 15, 2026.
+The series will be produced by Eight Bit and directed by Shinpei Ezaki, with Taishirou Tanimura handling series composition, Keita Matsumoto designing the characters, and Rei Ishizuka composing the music.
+It is set to premiere in April 2027 on Nippon TV and its affiliates.

 Reception

 The series was ranked fifth in the bunkobon category at the 2023 Next Light Novel Awards.
 The series was ranked second in the same category in the 2024 edition.

 The manga adaptation was nominated for the 11th Next Manga Awards in the print category in 2025, and was ranked thirteenth and won the U-Next Award.